jhsu802701/rails_from_scratch_rails5/02-02-heroku_deploy.md

 ## Chapter 2: Deploying to Heroku

 ### Configuration
-* If you have not already done so, create an account on [Heroku](https://www.heroku.com/).
+* If you have not already done so, create a free account on [Heroku](https://www.heroku.com/).
 * Enter the command "heroku login".
 * Enter the command "heroku keys:add".